elleem/reading-notes/301/reading3.md

 ### The Spread Operator

-What is the spread operator? ... oh god. that's why these are everywhere! a useful and quick syntax for adding items to arrays, combining arrays or objects, spreading an array out into a function's arguments.
+What is the spread operator? literally  ... a useful and quick syntax for adding items to arrays, combining arrays or objects, spreading an array out into a function's arguments. creates a copy of values, so that you can modify the copy, as opposed to mutating the original.

 List 4 things that the spread operator can do.
 More like list 4 things it can't do!